 Indian macro remains resilient.
 CAD has improved significantly and is expected to be within <1% for FY24.
 Most domestic macro and micro indicators remain steady.
 Given these aspects, the domestic equity market remains focused on earnings.
-Both key factors, earnings growth (~15% earnings CAGR FY23-25E) and cost of capital (interest rate outlook globally - likely to decline) are turning positive for markets gradually.
-The cost of capital has peaked and has started witnessing correction - likely to aid valuation multiples, as they moderate.
-While the earnings are not getting upgraded yet; they are resilient and seems to be bottoming.
+Both key factors, earnings growth (>15% earnings CAGR FY23-25E) and cost of capital (interest rate outlook globally - likely to decline) are turning positive for markets gradually.
+The cost of capital has peaked and had started witnessing correction (again moved up lately) - likely to aid valuation multiples, as they moderate.
+While the earnings are not getting upgraded significantly yet; they are resilient and seems to be bottoming.
 Financials, auto, industrials, Cement, Telecom, Hospital and Hotels are witnessing a healthy earnings cycle whereas Energy/commodities and IT continues to moderate.
-Indian equity market trades at 21xFY24 and 18.5FY25 earnings - with earnings CAGR of ~15% over FY23-25E - in a fair valuation zone from medium term perspective - given longevity of earnings cycle in India.
-The market has moved up ~15% during last quarter-capturing near term earnings valuation positives for FY24 and thus roll over returns of FY25 is fair return expectations to have in market over next 12-15months.
+Indian equity market trades at 21xFY24 and 18.5FY25 earnings - with earnings CAGR of >15% over FY23-25E - in a fair valuation zone from medium term perspective - given longevity of earnings cycle in India.
+The broader market has moved up >15% for 3 months -capturing near term earnings valuation positives for FY24/25.
+Expect a rollover return as the earnings rollover.

 Having said this on near term earnings /market context, we believe that Indian economy is in a structural upcycle which will come to fore as global macroeconomic challenges recede over next few quarters.
 Our belief on domestic economic up-cycle stems from the fact that the enabling factor are in place viz.
-1) Corporate and bank balance sheets are in best possible shape to drive capex and credit respectively, 2) Consumer spending remains resilient through cycle given our demographics, 3) Govt is focused on growth through direct investments in budget as well as through reforms like GST(increasing tax to GDP), lower corporate tax and ease of doing business (attracting private capex), PLIs(private capital through incentives for import substitution or export ecosystem creation) and 4) Accentuated benefits to India due to global supply chain re-alignments due to geopolitics.
+1) Corporate and bank balance sheets are in best possible shape to drive capex and credit respectively, 2) Consumer spending remains resilient through cycle given our demographics, 3) Govt is focused on growth through direct investments in budget as well as through reforms like GST(increasing tax to GDP), lower corporate tax and ease of doing business (attracting private capex), PLIs( private capital through incentives for import substitution or export ecosystem creation) and 4) Accentuated benefits to India due to global supply chain re-alignments due to geopolitics.
 This makes us very constructive on India equities with 3-5years view.
 We believe that India is in a business cycle / credit growth cycle through FY23-26E - indicating starting of healthy earnings cycle from medium term perspective.